Draggie306/EditingCheatSheets/A Level/A Level OCR Geography H481: COMPLETE CHEAT SHEET.md

 In London, the water table fell by 90m due to industry.
 By 1990 it was recovering at 3m/yr.
 Underground infrastructure was threatened and Thames Water now has permits to abstract water, maintaining the equilibrium.

 In the River Kennet, upstream from London, which drains 1,200 km2 of land, water extraction from sources has decreased river flow by 14% consistently.
 This is worse in droughts when up to 40% of the flow is lost.
 This reduces overland flow in the river, and also the flux as percolation into aquifers, whose water tables are less likely to rise to the surface, affecting a number of springs and saturated overland flow and water in surrounding areas.
 Water available for uptake by trees is also lost.
-Downstrem, floodplains have seen a lowering in the water table and less time spent with the saturated ground.
+Downstream, floodplains have seen a lowering in the water table and less time spent with the saturated ground.

 ## How water and carbon are linked